 Some, thank goodness, occasionally took a break from being unproductive.

-Jorge Paulo Lemann, former Davis Cup tennis player and your current #1 richest person in Brazil—Bloomberg once called him “the world’s most interesting billionaire”—has often claimed the lessons he gleaned as a hotshot teen surfer at Arpoador in the late 1950s were more important to his towering success in investment banking than his Harvard education.
+Jorge Paulo Lemann, former Davis Cup tennis player and your current #1 richest person in Brazil—Bloomberg once called him “the world’s most interesting billionaire”—later claimed the lessons he gleaned as a hotshot teen surfer at Arpoador were more important to his towering success in investment banking than his Harvard education.
 “Catching the biggest waves possible, doing the hardest things [in the water],” Lemann told Trip magazine in 2012, “all of this helped me become the entrepreneur I am.”

 I’d be remiss as a surf historian to not pass the mic here to dedicated lefty Tito Rosemberg, who believes that Lemann, in becoming an apex-capitalist, betrayed his Arpoador surfing heritage: “He forgot about the waves, the sea, the beach, and even poetry, since money hardens the soul and takes up all your time.
 Sad fate!”

 Commerce vs poetry reminds me that everything we’ve talked about here takes place in the run-up to, and the early years of, Brazil’s 21-year military dictatorship.
 But that is a topic for another day, another Joint.

 Lastly, I can’t sign off without a brief description of what is sometimes described as Brazil’s first national surfing championships, won by Arduino Colasanti.
 I’ll have to get back to you on the year, but I’m guessing around 1958.
 Decades later, Colasanti described how the event played out—and this, folks, is why my love for surfing and its glorious past will never die.